Xi Jinping says China is on the right side of history - ExBulletin

 The term marked a break from China’s usual references to the situation in Ukraine.

 In his remarks to Mr. Putin, Mr. Xi was careful to reiterate Chinese support for Moscow.
-China has pledged boundless friendship with Russia and has not blamed Mr. Putin for the conflict, while attacking the United States and NATO and condemning the punitive economic sanctions imposed on Russia.
+China pledged boundless friendship with Russia and did not blame Mr. Putin for the conflict, while attacking the United States and NATO and condemning the punitive economic sanctions imposed on Russia.

 |